 Depth Offset will adjust the digital depth readout to indicate depth from the waterline or boat's keel.
 Enter a positive vertical measurement from the transducer to the waterline to read the depth from the waterline.
 Enter a negative vertical measurement from the transducer to keel to read the depth from the keel.

-Temp.
+0.0°) Temp.
 Offset

-)10.0 (Advanced)
+10.0 (Advanced, with Temp/Speed only)

 Settings: -10.0 to +10.0 degrees, Default = 0